GlenFilson/strategy-starter/README.md

    node generateWallet.js
    ```

    The script writes `new-wallet.json` containing your secret key.
-Fund the public address with SOL before live trading.
+Keep this safe—once you submit, the organizers will fund the wallet before the live run.
+You may self-fund with small amounts only if you want to test on your own beforehand.

 3. **Create an environment file**
    Create `.env` in the project root with: